jiratouchmhp/terraform-ai-app/README.md

 **- This configuration tells Terraform to use the Azure Storage Account for state management.
 The key parameter ("terraform.tfstate") specifies the name of the state file to store.**

-**- Step 3: Reconfigure Terraform to Use the Backend**
+>Step 3: Reconfigure Terraform to Use the Backend

-**- Now that the backend is defined, run the following command to reconfigure Terraform to store state remotely:**
+>Now that the backend is defined, run the following command to reconfigure Terraform to store state remotely:

             terraform init -reconfigure